Got questions about joining Being Tea Teacher Training?

 While I do teach tea meditation myself, this program is not focused on teaching in a specific style, tradition or lineage.
 Being Tea Teacher Training is for channeling your own personal and professional experience with tea into creative, inclusive learning experiences for others.

-So, you absolutely could feel more comfortable leading tea ceremony after this training, but only if you had already studied this art deeply yourself as a student.
+So, you absolutely could feel more comfortable leading tea ceremony after this training, but only if you had already studied this practice deeply yourself as a student.

 When it comes to meditation work, my suggestion would be to have a strong, regular personal practice, in whatever you want to teach.
 If you do not have a regular meditation practice yourself right now, find a group or tradition you connect with and get started.
 When it comes to working with people on a mental, emotional and spiritual level – which is a vulnerable and sensitive space – it would be irresponsible to jump in without deep personal experience first.